 Under common law, the fact that the maker of a statement was unaware of the circumstances making it defamatory does not absolve him from liability.
-The Defamation Act seeks to redress this situation enabling the defendant to make an „offer of amends‟ for the innocent defamation.
+The Defamation Act seeks to redress this situation by enabling the defendant to make an „offer of amends‟ for the innocent defamation.

 Under the Act, words shall be treated as innocently published in relation to another person if and only if:

-1. The publisher did not intend to publish them of and concerning that other person, and did not know of circumstances virtue of which they might be understood to refer to him; or
+1. The publisher did not intend to publish them of and concerning that other person, and did not know of circumstances by virtue of which they might be understood to refer to him; or

-2. The words were not defamatory on the face of them, and the publisher did not know of circumstances virtue of which they might be understood to be defamatory of that person, in either case, the publisher has exercised all necessary care in relation to the publication.
+2. The words were not defamatory on the face of them, and the publisher did not know of circumstances by virtue of which they might be understood to be defamatory of that person, in either case, the publisher has exercised all necessary care in relation to the publication.

 The Defamation Act provides further that an offer of amends is an offer;

 a) In any case to publish or join in the publication a suitable correction and apology;